St Patricks Day Activities- leprechauns, rainbows, shamrocks!

-Materials Needed: Precut black paper into the shape of a pot; gold glitter paint; white crayon; hole punch; ribbon or yarn.
+Materials Needed: black paper, scissors, paint, glitter, white crayon, hole punch; ribbon or yarn.

-Encourage the children to write their names on their Pot with the crayon.
+Encourage the children to write their names on their paper with the white crayon.

-Flip the paper over and the children paint their gold on the other side!
+Flip the paper over and the children paint their pieces of gold on the other side.

-When dry, hole punch (or have the children hole punch) the outsides of the pot.
+When dry, have the children hole punch around the edges of the pot.

 Provide ribbon or yarn for them to practice lacing.